 In the first century CE, the sect of neo-Pythagoreans construct a Pythagorean Temple underground, at Porto Maggiore in Rome.
 It combines elements of paganism and Christianity.
 It is the site of secret sacrificial rites, necromancy, and is filled with images of the Greek gods.
 At the same time, it has an apse and nave, a new architectural form built with the Pythagorean ‘golden mean’ but is meant to represent the cross, the same architecture we see in the great cathedrals of the Christian Europe and even in the humblest wooden Baptist churches today.

 But the connection is more than architectural.
-With its notion of the perfectability of man, the notion that matter is evil and corrupt from which reason needs to be freed, you can see that this Pythagorean Greek chochma lays the groundwork for the flowering of Christian theology soon thereafter.
+With its notion of the perfectability of man, the notion that matter is evil and corrupt from which reason needs to be freed, you can see that this Pythagorean Greek wisdom lays the groundwork for the flowering of Christian theology soon thereafter.

-- The universe is ruled by rational numbers and logic.
+The universe is ruled by rational numbers and logic.

-- All that is known is only that which can be touched and measured and calculated and observed.
+All that is known is only that which can be touched and measured and calculated and observed.

-- Humans can become divine by application of reason.
+Humans can become divine by application of reason.

 Because there are so many similarities to Jewish concepts, one could see how the Seleucid Jews would find assimilation so attractive, and why Jewish thinkers and students could be seduced, even from within the walls of Jerusalem itself.
 Indeed, the Rambam, in Guide for the Perplexed, calls Aristotle half a prophet.
 But which half?
 Why half?
 Rambam says Aristotle fell short because he equated human nature with rationality alone.
 Aristotle’s ‘thinking being’ strives to rule the world through subjugation and calculation; Maimonides “praying being” can be king of the world by elevating it.
 “When there’s nothing higher than intellect, intellect has no guiding light.”